ahmetyusuf1/CRUDAppReact/README.md

 <h1>Create Read Update Delete App</h1>

 <p>
-This project includes a CRUD application using React.
+This project includes a CRUD application developed with React.
 Users can create books, rename books, mark books as read, and delete books.
 </p>

 <h2>Used Technologies</h2>